mmotti/pihole-filter-lists/README.md

-# Add AdGuard, Easylist and EasyPrivacy wildcard support to Pi-Hole
+# Add AdGuard, Easylist, EasyPrivacy and NoCoin wildcard support to Pi-Hole

 Filter lists are not supported by Pi-hole as they use a more advanced format than DNS entries.
 It is, however, possible and beneficial to make use of the extracted domains from these filter lists for wildcard blocking with DNSMASQ / FTL.